 - You won’t get whipped cream on top of an iced macchiato.

 - An Iced Macchiato at Starbucks hasn’t gone through a blender, while a Frappuccino has.

 On the following picture you can see a side by side comparison between the Caramel Frappuccino and the Iced Caramel Cloud Macchiato:

 Actually, you can easily make a Caramel Frappuccino at home – check out this Copycat Starbucks Frappuccino recipe to find out how.

 Now that you know the dissimilarities between the iced macchiato and the Frappuccino Starbucks offers, it would be easy for you to pick.

 I have one or the other only occasionally as a treat.

 If I go for the Frappuccino I order it with an espresso shot instead of the Frap Roast.

-I often choose the Macchiato at Starbucks just as it originally comes with espresso.
+I’d often choose the Macchiato at Starbucks just because it originally comes with espresso.